Promotion to Professor

 In exceptional cases, applications which are almost wholly on the basis of research will be considered.

-If you believe you meet the criteria, you will need to complete the Curriculum Vitae and submit this and the supporting documentation to your Head of Department (Dean of School of Management).
+If you believe you meet the criteria, you will need to complete the application form and submit this and the supporting documentation to your Head of Department (Dean of School of Management).

 As part of your supporting documentation you must include a metrics report.
 This can be provided by the Research Analytics Librarian who you will need to contact.